- ISPs are now using engagement as a key metric in determining if your email makes it to the inbox or lands in the spam folder.

 Contacts with an engagement score between 1 and 4 are considered at risk.
 On initial import or creation, contacts are also considered at risk after 9 months of not opening an email, filling out a form, replying to an email sent from an IMAP-synced mailbox, or sending to an IMAP-synced mailbox.
 (However, if they have opened an email, this timeframe increases from 9 out of 13 months to 20 out of 24 months.)
 Contacts with scores in this range are added to the dynamic list titled "At Risk Contacts."

 Users can send email to these contacts as normal, but should consider sending highly engaging content in an attempt to drive clicks/opens.

-The At Risk status will be included in the automation engine as well as for list segmentation.
-You can easily add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.
+The At Risk status is included in the automation engine, as well as for list segmentation.
+You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with the At Risk status.

-When scheduling an email send to a list, there is a checkbox option to "Suppress recipients at risk of unengagement".
+When scheduling an email send to a list, there is a checkbox option titled "Suppress recipients at risk of unengagement."
 When clicked, the at risk contacts will not be included in the send for the email job.

 The Unengaged status will be included in the automation engine as well as for list segmentation.
-You can easily add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.
+You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.

 Engagement Status and Automation

 Currently, when you attempt to schedule an action group (that contains an email) to a list that has scored poorly, then the action group will not fire.
 This is because the list has scored poorly and is at high risk of being suppressed.
 SharpSpring recommends cleaning this list of unengaged or at risk contacts before scheduling an email send.